mid1221213/dash.pl/README.md

-# dash.pl - Perl implementation of Amazon Dash button detection
+# dash.pl - Perl implementation of Amazon Dash Button detection

-I have made a Perl port of the node.js implementation of the Amazon Dash button detector and I wanted to share it with other who may prefer, like me, to use perl.
+I have made a Perl port of the node.js implementation of the Amazon Dash Button detector and I wanted to share it with other who may prefer, like me, to use perl.

-The original Node.js implementation I used is available [there](https://github.com/hortinstein/node-dash-button).
+The original node.js implementation I used is available [there](https://github.com/hortinstein/node-dash-button) (GitHub).

-Here is a copy of the button configuration to prepare the dash buttons, fomr the link above:
+Here is a copy of the button configuration text to prepare the dash buttons, from the link above:

 ### First Time Dash Button Setup